Brackitz Founder, Chris Cochella, was interviewed on Cool Science Radio about the STEM educational benefits of Brackitz building toys.

 John Wells: What was the genesis for this company?

 Chris Cochella: The genesis was I was working in hands-on Science in my kid’s elementary school, and I became aware of the scarcity of STEM teaching, and employees trained in STEM skills.
 I brought home an engineering toy for my son, who was five at the time, and he could see how it worked and wanted to work with it, but the snap connections were too difficult.
 I thought “Hey, here’s an opportunity to bridge the gap,” like you said, between regular stacking blocks and inter-connecting toys, and bring that engineering play into earlier ages.

 Lynn Ware Peek: Okay.
 So of course, when we think, Chris, about building toys, we all think of what we grew up with, Legos, and oh gosh, what were the log ones called?

 Chris Cochella & John Wells: Lincoln Logs.

 Chris Cochella: Correct, yeah.
-Legos and many toys have evolved to the point of building specific sets, with lengthy step-by-step instructions.
-Like you said, there’s nothing wrong with that.
+Legos and many toys have evolved to the point of building-specific sets, with lengthy step-by-step instructions.
+As you said, there’s nothing wrong with that.
 At the same time, what we’re leaving behind, in focusing only on that, is the creative side; the ability to imagine something and then go and build it.
-The problem-solving, the challenge, and the end result of self-esteem and satisfaction of creating something on your own, is lost.
+The problem-solving, the challenge, and the end result of self-esteem and satisfaction of creating something on your own is lost.

 Lynn Ware Peek: Right.
 Okay, so it’s Brackitz.
 I want to spell it for our listeners.
 B-R-A-C-K-I-T-Z. If you’d like to look it up, it’s just Brackitz.com, because, of course, this is all very visual and we’re radio, so that’s our limitation.
 But we’re not limited by our creativity.
 Maybe you could, because you’re probably better at explaining what it looks like, what it is and what it does, just tell our listeners.